This tutorial contains GIF images.

 - Topographic layout option allows to generate on terrain survey or on flat surface (satellite data)

 - Optimized frames option hides unnecessary objects to increase performance of AutoCAD.

 - Maximum inclination frames option allows to place and color code frames that are exceeding the inclination limit.

-- Terrain tolerance frames option allows to place and color code frames that are exceeding the terrain tolerance limit.
+- Hill and Ditch tolerance frames option allows to place and color code frames that are exceeding the terrain tolerance limit.
 (Defined in frame & park settings)

 Tree shading parameters